 Gatwick is less busy than Heathrow, but I find it also runs less smoothly (or maybe I am just very unlucky anytime I use it).

 As Gatwick is the furthest away from where I live (and always has been), I usually try to avoid it best I can.
 But this doesn’t mean you should.
-If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, Gatwick might be the airport for you.
+If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, for you Gatwick might be the best airport for London.

 As with Heathrow, Gatwick has plenty of shopping and restaurants, so you can certainly spend some time here if you fancy (or have to).